Hasanuddin of Gowa: Succession, war and rebellion

 Gowa's defeat by the Company might have caused its Bugis vassal state of Bone to rise in rebellion in 1660, led by Hasanuddin's future nemesis Arung Palakka.
 Hasannudin crushed this rebellion, reportedly with great cruelty.
 Arung Palakka fled to Batavia and became a mercenary in the VOC's army for a while, while large numbers of Buginese rebels also gathered in Buton, now a vassal state of the Company.

 Hasanudin began preparing for another conflict with the VOC even before the treaty had even taken effect.
 Further strengthening the already mighty fortification of Makassar, he sealed the city's entire coastline with a brick wall nearly eleven kilometers long.
 He also refused to banish the Portuguese living in Makassar, since being enemies of the Dutch they would be vital allies.
-Sensing the hostility, the Company evacuated its lodge in Makassar in 1665, and 1666 a new fleet were send to attack Makassar again, under Cornelis Speelman.
+Sensing the hostility, the Company evacuated its lodge in Makassar in 1665, and 1666 a new fleet were sent to attack Makassar again, under Cornelis Speelman.
 The fleet consisted of the flagship Tertholen, and twenty other vessels carrying some 1860 people, among them 818 sailors, 578 European soldiers, and 395 native troops from Ambon under Captain Joncker and from Bugis under Arung Palakka and Arung Belo Tosa'deng.
 Speelman also accepted Sultan Ternate's offer to contribute a number of his war canoes for the war against Gowa.
 Arung Palakka were dropped off at the island of Kambaena, to launch his own personal campaign to sow discontent among the Buginese, raising them in rebellion.
 Still wary of the impressive fortifications of Makassar, the Hoge Regering instructed Speelman only to raid the coast in several places, and to have his allies do all the fighting, sparing his European troops.
 Again Hasannudin were forced to negotiate, signing the treaty of Bongaya in 1667, which further restricted the sovereignty of Makassar.
-Nevertheless, within a few months he would abrogate the treaty, and Speelman was again send to attack.
+Nevertheless, within a few months he would abrogate the treaty, and Speelman was again sent to attack.

 Eventually, Arung Palakka were so successful in stirring up discontent among the Butonese and Buginese that he was able to assemble an army of 10,000 men, for which the company provided transports to join its war effort.
 With this large force in hand Speelman felt confident enough to attack Makassar directly, despite his orders.
 Nevertheless, the fortifications of Makassar proved its worth as the VOC fleet exhausted all its ammunition in a useless bombardment, failing to breach Sombaopu's defense.
 The Company and its allies besieged the city for two and a half years, with diseases taking its toll on the attackers that at one point only 250 European soldiers were fit for service.
-Finally overcoming the defense through sapping on June 12, 1669, the company made Makassar its puppet state, tearing down the defenses of Sombaopu and erecting Fort Rotterdam in its place.
+Finally overcoming the defense through sapping on 12 June 1669, the company made Makassar its puppet state, tearing down the defenses of Sombaopu and erecting Fort Rotterdam in its place.